intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 When the RSWG is formed, all discussions shall take place on an open email discussion list, which shall be publicly archived.
-The RSWG is also empowered to hold in-person or online meetings.
+The RSWG is also empowered to hold in-person or online meetings, which shall be announced at least four weeks in advance for in-person meetings and at least two weeks in advance for online meetings.
 The RSWG may also decide by rough consensus to use additional tooling (e.g., GitHub as specified in {{RFC8874}}), forms of communication, and working methods (e.g., design teams) as long as they are